Huo-qiang/accuracy-enhanced-maize-gene-regulatory-network-mGRN/README.md

 - Identification of key regulatory genes
 - Crop improvement applications
 - Molecular breeding approaches
+- Investigation of tissue-specific regulatory mechanisms

 ## Citation

 If you use the data or methods from this repository, please cite our paper:
 Exploring maize transcriptional regulatory landscape through large-scale profiling of transcription factor binding sites.
-Huo et al., 2025.

 ## Contact

-For questions or collaborations, please contact [huoqiang@cau.edu.cn].
+For questions or collaborations, please contact Qiang Huo [huoqiang@cau.edu.cn].

----

 *This repository contains the data and methods supporting our research on maize gene regulatory networks, providing a comprehensive resource for the scientific community working on crop improvement and plant regulatory genomics.*